East Bay (Rhode Island)

 Narragansett Bay divides the state of Rhode Island into two parts.
 The term East Bay refers to communities on the east side of the bay, including Bristol, Warren, Barrington, Tiverton, Little Compton, Newport, Middletown, Portsmouth and Jamestown.
+The city of East Providence is commonly included, especially the community of Riverside.
 The term West Bay refers to communities on the west side of the bay (the mainland), such as Warwick, Cranston and East Greenwich.
 Jamestown and the towns on Aquidneck Island are sometimes known as "The Islands" along with Block Island.

 The East Bay contains the East Bay Bike Path which runs for 14.3 miles from Providence to Bristol.
 In Bristol, the path begins at Independence Park on Thames St. and Oliver St. and in Providence, the path begins at India Point Park on Tockwotton St. and India St.

 In 2009, the bike path was inducted into the Rail-Trail Hall of Fame.
 The path is home to numerous species of coastal wildlife and gorgeous views of the bay.

 Newport is home to the International Tennis Hall of Fame.
 The hall was opened by the President of the Newport Casino, Jimmy Van Allen and his Wife, Candy, in the 1950s.
 The hall was officially recognized by the International Tennis Federation in 1986.

 Newport is also home to the Newport Mansions.
 These mansions include: The Breakers, The Elms, Marble House, Rosecliff, Chateau-sur-Mer, Isaac Bell House, Kingscote, Chepstow, Hunter House and Green Animals Topiary Garden.
 The Breakers was the summer house of Cornelius Vanderbilt II and The Rosecliff mansion was setting more multiple movies including 27 Dresses, The Great Gatsby and Meet Joe Black.

 Bristol is the home of the oldest Fourth of July Celebration in the United States of America.
 The celebration was founded in 1785 by Rev. Henry Wight of the First Congregational Church.
-Today, the celebrations are run by the Bristol Fourth of July Committee and begin on June 14th, also known as Flag Day.
+Today, the celebrations are run by the Bristol Fourth of July Committee and begin on June 14, also known as Flag Day.
 Annual celebrations include the parade, a concert series, a drum and bugle corps competition, a ball, a pageant, a carnival in the town common, and a derby.